2014 Michigan House of Representatives election

 The 2014 Michigan House of Representatives elections were held on November 4, 2014, with partisan primaries to select the parties' nominees in the various districts on August 5, 2014.
-Members elected at the 2014 election served in the 98th Michigan Legislature which convened on January 7, 2015.
+Members elected at the 2014 election served in the 98th Michigan Legislature, which convened on January 7, 2015.

 Term-limited members

 Under the Michigan Constitution, members of the state Senate are only able to serve two four-years terms, and members of the House of Representatives are limited to three two-years terms.
-The following members are term-limited from seeking re-election to the House in 2014.
+The following members were term-limited from seeking re-election to the House in 2014.